pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

   The MOF file may define CIM namespaces (#pragma namespace ("user")), CIM qualifier declarations, CIM classes and CIM instances.

-  Thus MOF files can create mocks of complete multi-namespace environments including multiple namespaces, multiple classes, and instances including complete association instances using the MOF compiler instance alias construct.
+  Thus the MOF files can create mocks of complete multi-namespace environments including multiple namespaces, multiple classes, and instances including complete association instances using the :ref:`pywbem MOF compiler
+  <pywbem:MOF Compiler>` instance alias construct.

   If a CIM object already exists in the repository, it is updated accordingly.